Club Award Winners

 Ivan Bussens Lifetime Achievement

-In memory of Ivan Bussens (OFS co-founder), this award recognises individuals who have gone above and beyond to create environments in which LGBTQ+ sport can thrive.
+In memory of Ivan Bussens (Out for Sport co-founder), this award recognises individuals who have shaped LGBTQ+ sport, creating inclusive spaces and leaving a lasting impact.